-The IIA sets the bar for internal audit integrity and professionalism around the world with its International Professional Practices Framework (IPPF®), a collection of guidance that includes 'The International Standards for the Professional Practice of Internal Auditing', and the 'Code of Ethics' for internal auditors.
+The IIA sets the bar for internal audit integrity and professionalism around the world with its International Professional Practices Framework (IPPF[®]), a collection of guidance that includes The International Standards for the Professional Practice of Internal Auditing, and the Code of Ethics for internal auditors.

-The Code of Ethics states the principles and expectations governing behaviour of individuals and organizations in the conduct of internal auditing.
+The Code of Ethics states the principles and expectations governing the behaviour of individuals and organizations in the conduct of internal auditing.
 It describes the minimum requirements for conduct and behavioural expectations, rather than specific activities.

-The International Standards for the Professional Practice of Internal Auditing issued by the Professional Standards Board of The IIA are the "Standards" governing internal auditing worldwide.
+The International Standards for the Professional Practice of Internal Auditing issued by the International Internal Auditing Standards Board of The IIA are "the Standards" governing internal auditing worldwide.